History Files

 c.495 - 560s

-It seems probable that the ancestors of the later East Anglian kings (the Wuffingas) emerge at this time and begin to build a power base.
-This seems to be centred on Rendlesham, near the coast in the south east of the territory, indicating that the Wuffingas were Suth Folk.
-The nearby river is even named Ufford, a name which derives from the Anglo-Saxon name Uffa or Wuffa.
+It seems probable that the ancestors of the later East Anglian kings (the Wuffingas) emerge at this time.
+They would quite naturally begin to build a power base (perhaps by pushing out the Iclingas, who may already be established here).
+Claiming descent from Caser's Folk in Angeln, the centre of their power seems to be at Rendlesham, near the coast in the south-east of the territory, indicating that the Wuffingas are Suth Folk.
+The nearby river is even renamed Ufford, a name which derives from the Anglo-Saxon name Uffa or Wuffa (see AD 571, below).
+Its original British name is lost.

 c.510s